Mugambi12/sample_simple_shell/README.md

 ### Task 10. cd
 Simple shell 1.0 +
-Implement the builtin command cd:
+Implement the built_in command cd:
  - Changes the current directory of the process.
  - Command syntax: cd [DIRECTORY]
  - If no argument is given to cd the command must be interpreted like cd $HOME